Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/15 - Security/README.md

 **Skill Description**
 ----------
-The Fellow demonstrates a general understanding of how to analyze code, identify and close vulnerabilities.
+The Fellow demonstrates a general understanding of how to analyze code to identify and close vulnerabilities.

 **Output**
 ----------